CfA-Library/Cite_Astro_Software/whitepaper.md

   - Guidelines could include recommended practices that would support software reuse and give general direction to resources on software licensing.
 - LaTeX templates that include links to software citation guidelines for specific publishers.

-The splinter meeting attendees also brought up resources that are not specific to software citation implementation in Astronomy, but do touch on issues that impact the ability for scientists to make a career writing software, which is fundamentally why giving credit for software is so essential.
+The splinter meeting attendees also brought up resources that are not specific to software citation implementation in Astronomy, but do touch on issues that impact the ability for academics to make a career writing software, which is fundamentally why giving credit for software is so essential.
 These included a lack of designated funding mechanisms/opportunities to support software development in astronomy.
 Attendees also highlighted their perception that funders do not require or fund software &quot;preservation&quot; and archiving in the same way that they may require for the preservation of data.
 It should be noted though that these perceptions may stem from limited awareness about existing policies from funders like the NSF, which does require software management in the same way it requires data management as it is considered to be a type of data.

 **Editorial Policies**